paopjian/simplegantt/README.md

 Simply open the `simplegantt.html` file in your web browser to start using SimpleGantt.
 No servers or installation required.
 Project files are saved locally in .yaml format.

-## Using With SharePoint
-Many enterprise environments restrict the use of cloud-based project management tools.
-SimpleGantt can be used with SharePoint to provide a simple project management solution that is accessible across the organization in a restricted environment.
-To use SimpleGantt with SharePoint:
-1. Upload the repository files to a SharePoint document library.
-2. Rename `simplegantt.html` to `simplegantt.aspx`.

-SimpleGantt can now be accessed via the SharePoint document library.
-Saving and loading project files to SharePoint is usually restricted, and in these cases, users can save project files locally and manually upload them to SharePoint.

 ## Usage
 - **Creating Tasks**: Add new tasks with start dates, durations, and dependencies.
 - **Editing Tasks**: Modify task details and adjust timelines via drag-and-drop.
 Hold 'Shift' to enable changing task duration in the Gantt chart.
 - **Milestones**: Mark key events using milestones.
 - **Saving Projects**: Save your project data locally to avoid data loss.

-## Contributing
-Contributions are welcome, but support is limited.
-I don't have much time to spend on this project.
-Please submit a pull request or open an issue for improvements and feature requests, but I may not be able to address them in the near future.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.